kermitthedev/Physics-Aware-Soil-Moisture-ML/README.md

 ## How to Run

 1. Open `ANNsoil.ipynb` in Google Colab
 2. Upload `plant_vase1(2).csv` when prompted
+3. For augmented chronological evaluation also upload `synthetic_moisture_final.csv`
-3. Run all cells sequentially
+4. Run all cells sequentially
-4. Results and visualizations generate automatically
+5. Results and visualizations generate automatically

 ---